stromhalm/docker-aws/README.md

 # Docker AWS
 ![Docker badge](https://img.shields.io/docker/build/fan12/docker-aws.svg)

-Simple docker image with ``ubuntu + docker + awscli + awsebcli`` for automated image building and deployment of docker images to kubernetes clusters.
+Simple docker image with ``ubuntu + docker + awscli + awsebcli`` for automated image building and deployment of docker images to AWS Elastic Beanstalk.

 This image is connected to Docker Hub and automatically build each time the master branch changes.